-EU court sides with Ryanair over Air France-KLM aid
+EU Court Sides With Ryanair Over Air France-KLM Aid

-A top EU court annulled on Wednesday the approval of a pandemic state aid programme for Air France-KLM that had been challenged by Irish rival Ryanair and Malta Air.
+(MENAFN- Jordan Times) PARIS - A top EU court annulled on Wednesday a pandemic state aid programme for Air France-KLM that had been challenged by Irish rival Ryanair and Malta Air.

 The General Court ruled that the European Commission "erred" in approving the French government's financial aid for Air France-KLM.